MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsHybridTelephoneNumber.md

 14025551234                Hybrid                14025551234
 14025551235                Hybrid                14025551235
 ```
-This example displays information about all hybrid telephone phone numbers in the tenant.
-Note that O365Region, TargetType and UserId will not be populated.
+This example displays information about all hybrid telephone numbers in the tenant.
+Note that O365Region, TargetType, and UserId will not be populated.

 ## PARAMETERS